 Populous, the design team that crafted Petco Park and has been hired by SDSU, said in the stadium unveiling for SDSU that the minimum acceptable stadium size would be 35,000, but noted Aztecs stadium would be expandable to 50,000, capable of hosting an NFL team.

-The SDSU West plan shows that a river park will not only be built, but the entire plan has 90 acres of open space, more than double of what Soccer City is “promising.”
+The SDSU West plan shows that a river park will not only be built, but the entire plan has 90 acres of open space.

 The San Diego River Park will be built as envisioned by past community planning efforts with the goal of integrating Mission Valley’s urban setting with the natural environment.